EastWest Hollywood Choirs – A Divine Ensemble

 The browser section allows you to search through your installed libraries, or if you’re a ComposerCloud subscriber, use the comprehensive database search feature to keyword hunt for specific instruments throughout the entire EastWest catalogue, then download and install any you’re missing.

-Hollywood Choirs is split between men and women’s choir categories, each further divided into constants, vowels and multis.
-Unless you just wanted to have the choir sing a ‘B’ or ‘Ahhh’, you would usually load the full multi patch which incorporates everything into the WordBuilder.
+EastWest Hollywood Choirs is split between men’s and women’s choir categories, each further divided into constants, vowels and multis.
+Unless you just wanted to have the choir sing a ‘B’ or ‘Ahhh’, you would usually load the full multi-patch which incorporates everything into the WordBuilder.

 The player area is where most of the sound design elements are located.
 In addition to your basic MIDI controls, you’ll find a mic mixer with a stereo doubler and reverb controls, plus an ADSR with extra hold control.
 A performance panel offers portamento, scripted legato and ‘other’, which is actually monophonic true legato, and the centre is dominated by a large overhead view of the recording hall with graphic representations of the mic positions.

-The Mixer section controls are mostly self-explanatory, though it took me a while to work out.
-There are four mic positions mixes, plus a dedicated main mix.
+The Mixer section controls are mostly self-explanatory.
+There are four mic position mixes plus a dedicated main mix.
 You can choose a custom mix of close, stage, mid and surround OR the main mix, which is the default setting.
-The entire mic mix is further expanded in the mixer area where a unique channel is created for each sample layer loaded (a full multi patch has 14).
+This entire front page sub-mix of sorts is further expanded in the mixer area where a unique channel is created for each sample layer loaded (a full multi-patch has 14).
 Each sample layer channel can be expanded to show its individual mic setting in the mix, though this is a global setting which cannot be individually altered.

 At the top of the interface is an instruments button that shows individual tuning and performance controls for each voice loaded.
 It’s a neat way to see at a glance everything you have running and to make subtle changes to the tuning or velocity sensitivities.
 You can also route to custom outputs (on the internal mixer, that is)

-Unfortunately, the GUI is not scalable, so on our HD monitor it looks quite dinky.
-It’s not as bad as Kontakt, but after using IK Multimedia’s T-Racks 5 and UVI’s Falcon, it’s annoying to have to start squinting at tiny GUI’s again.
+Unfortunately, the GUI is not scalable, so on our 4k monitor, it looks quite dinky.
+It’s not as bad as Kontakt, but after using IK Multimedia’s T-Racks 5 and UVI’s Falcon, it’s annoying to have to start squinting at tiny GUIs again.

-Navigating the player section is mostly intuitive, though the main WordBuilder is a tiny little button at the top left of the interface.
-I’m not sure why nearly a third of the interface has been dedicated to a graphical layout of the mic position, I’m happy to just trust they are where they say they are and have a much bigger control workspace.
-The WordBuilder interface, however, is well laid out with the important TIme Editor being relatively large and easy to use.
+Navigating the player section is mostly intuitive, though I’m not sure why nearly a third of the interface has been dedicated to a graphical layout of the mic position, I’m happy to just trust they are where they say they are.
+The WordBuilder interface, however, is well laid out with the important Time Editor being relatively large and easy to use.

 I will get more into the mechanics of the device in a minute, but out of the box, the WordBuilder is phenomenal.
-Even just bashing through some preset phrases, the realism is impressive.
-Though its a complicated device to master, it’s relatively easy to flick through the presets and to get a feel for the capabilities and workings.
+Even just bashing through some preset phrases the realism is impressive.
+Though it’s a complicated device to master, it’s relatively easy to flick through the presets and get a feel for the capabilities and workings immediately.

 The Time Editor is the secret to obtaining phrases that work best.
 The initial spelling takes no time to work out, you will spend much longer pulling and stretching vowels to match your arrangement, however.
-Though it can be an arduous processes getting the perfect vocal line, its made easy with the excellent editing tools on hand.
-I have yet to run into a voicing I couldn’t manipulate perfectly with time spent.
+Though the arduous process of getting the perfect vocal line is made easier with the excellent editing tools on hand.
+I have yet to run into a voicing I couldn’t manipulate perfectly with the time spent.
 It’s quite amazing how much of an impact correctly pronounced words and accurate timing affect the overall realism of your arrangement, even if the choir is underscored or incidental to the piece.